amarinovic/analytics-portfolio/README.md

 3. [d3.js](#d3)

 ## dbt SQL models for BigQuery <a name='sql'></a>
 In my current role as the Associate Director of Analytics Engineering at KIPP Public Schools NorCal, I spend a majority of my time using dbt and SQL to transform raw data into clean and well-structured data models in our team's Google BigQuery data warehouse.
-I am the top contributor to our team's SQL code base, which incldues having built a number of core models that others use in their work, and I review and approve nearly all of the SQL code that the rest of the team contributes as well.
+I am the top contributor to our team's SQL code base, which includes having built a number of core models that others use in their work, and I review and approve nearly all of the SQL code that the rest of the team contributes as well.
 I'm sharing two example projects where I transformed raw data to more useable data shapes.
 <br>
 | Project | Link | Description |
 | ----------- | ----------- |  ----------- |